 The Committee has adopted an Executive Officer Severance Policy which provides that the Company shall not implement individual severance or change of control agreements providing certain benefits (as described in the Policy) to any NEO in excess of 2.99 times the sum of the NEO's then current base salary and most recent annual cash incentive without shareholder ratification.
 The policy is located at www.Emerson.com, Company, Investors, Corporate Governance, Executive Officer Severance Policy.
 F. J. Dellaquila, Senior Executive Vice and Chief Financial Officer, retired from the Company effective September 30, 2023.
-We entered into a letter agreement with Mr. Dellaquila which, among other things, reaffirmed and extended his restrictive covenants.
-See "Description of F. J. Dellaquila Letter Agreement" on page 56 for a description of his retirement arrangements.
+S. Y. Bosco, Senior Vice President, Secretary and Chief Legal Officer is retiring effective December 31, 2023.
+We entered into letter agreements with Mr. Dellaquila and Ms. Bosco which, among other things, reaffirmed and extended their restrictive covenants.
+See pages 56 and 57 for a description of their retirement arrangements.